I got bemused looks when I told people I was going to Poland.

 Wildlife seemed less shy than I’m used to.
 White storks were in every village; on almost every farm.

-Swallows were bolder than at the Priory,
+Swallows were bolder than at The Priory,

-and I was able to get
+and I creeped up to them

 Travelling with my brother, I stayed for a couple of nights south of Gdansk and